-Have you ever wanted to create your own glass artwork?
-In this 8 hour program, you will learn skills such as: how to light the torch, adjust the flame, stretch, gather, cut and fuse borosilicate (boro) glass rod and make colored cane.
-You will be amazed at the quality of the projects you will complete on your very first day.
-Students can expect to make at least 5 projects and no experience is necessary!
+In this 8-hour program, learn how to light a glass torch, adjust the flame, stretch, gather, cut and fuse borosilicate (boro) glass rod and make colored cane.
+Students will be amazed at the quality of the projects they're able to complete on the very first day.
+Students can expect to make at least five projects, and no experience is necessary!

 Please note: No experience necessary; all materials and safety equipment are included.
 Please make sure to wear close-toed sneakers or boots, jeans and a cotton t-shirt.
 Do NOT wear flip-flops, open toed shoes or highly flammable clothing.

 Location:This class will take place at Rochester Arc + Flame Center, located at 125 Fedex Way, Rochester NY

 .Accessibility:If you would like to request an ASL interpreter, please fill out our contact form.About the Teacher: